acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

   <tr>
    <td>2.1 Admin Fee</td>
    <td>
     shall mean the non-refundable portion of the charter price equal to 3.5% of the total charter price.
-This fee is held in consideration for ACOM Aviation Ltd to cover the costs of transacting and providing staff services.
+This fee is held in consideration for ACOM Aviation LTD to cover the costs of transacting and providing staff services.
    </td>
   </tr>
   <tr>
    <td> 2.2 Agreement</td>
    <td>
     shall mean the Air Charter Agreement (the <strong>Agreement</strong>), setting out the commercial terms, aircraft details, flight schedule, and any additional provisions together with the Terms;
    </td>
   </tr>
   <tr>